TangLinjia/tanglinjia.github.io/index.md

 # About Me

-Here is **Linjia Tang (Alex)**.<br>
+Hi, this is **Linjia Tang (Alex)**.<br>

 I am a undergraduate student in Computer Science at the University of Waterloo.
-Last year, I have conducted this research under the supervision of [Prof. Sihang Liu](link).
-Currently, I am joining research teams under the guidance of [Min Wu].
+Last year, I have conducted this research under the supervision of [Prof. Sihang Liu](https://www.sihangliu.com/).
+Currently, I am joining research teams under the guidance of [Min Wu](link).

 **<font color="#990000">I am seeking a Master/PhD position for 2026 Fall admission.
 If you have any information, please contact me.
 Thank you!</font>**